Rodrigossz/CV/README.md

 ### Innovation!
 Creating a MPP DW in 2007 - 2008

 I am very proud of this project.
-Using SQL Server 2008 RS, [Microsoft Fast Track Reference Architecture](https://www.jamesserra.com/archive/2011/09/microsoft-sql-server-reference-architecture-and-appliances/), and very simple HW, I created a MPP DW for the Bank where I was working.
-Had to scale out since the data volume was bigger than the total space of the biggest server available.
+Using SQL Server 2008 RS, [Microsoft Fast Track Reference Architecture](https://www.jamesserra.com/archive/2011/09/microsoft-sql-server-reference-architecture-and-appliances/), and very simple HW, I created a MPP DW for Lemon Bank, where I was working since 2002.
+I had to find a way to scale out, since the data volume was bigger than the total space of the biggest server available.
 A real Big Data problem, solved with lots of study and criativity.

 **Today, Julhe of 2019, this structure is still used, practically unchanged.**